Your cart is currently empty!

 Thorns in Bloom mohamed abusal

-The spiny bodies of Mohamed Abusal’s cacti emerge from the canvases of Thorns in Bloom full and soft, like bodies ripe with sleep.
-As unique as the individuals who gaze at them, these are not stayed botanical drawings that aim to capture the essence of a plant species, nor are they still-life drawings of static arrangements.
-These are living portraits, and give the sabra a new artistic vocabulary.
+The spiny bodies of Mohamed Abusal’s cacti emerge from the canvases of Thorns in Bloom, full and soft, like bodies ripe with sleep.
+As unique as the individuals who gaze at them, these do not stay botanical drawings that aim to capture the essence of a plant species, nor are they still-life drawings of static arrangements.
+These are living portraits and give the sabra a new artistic vocabulary.

-Showcasing a variety of techniques through several different painting studies, the exhibit gathers luscious watercolour sketches on squares of paper beside striking and fluorescent acrylic on oversize canvas.
-Bold and subtle, heavy with fruit or light with papery blossoms, some silhouettes take almost human shape.
-The paintings variously evoke a man’s ribcage, the curve of a woman’s breast; soft folds of green flesh protected by a sheen of at times invisible thorns.
+Showcasing a variety of techniques through several different painting studies, the exhibit gathers luscious watercolor sketches on squares of paper beside striking and fluorescent acrylic on an oversize canvas.
+Bold and subtle, heavy with fruit or light with papery blossoms, some silhouettes take almost human shapes.
+The paintings variously evoke a man’s ribcage, the curve of a woman’s breast; soft folds of green flesh protected by a sheen of, at times, invisible thorns.

-To look at the works the plants come alive, their flowers open, they grow plump with water.
-Figured alone, in shared pots, lined up on a sill or a balcony ledge, or seen close-up, the colour and diversity of a single plant is on display, and Abusal’s artistry in full bloom.
+To look at the works, the plants come alive, their flowers open, and they grow plump with water.
+Figured alone, in shared pots, lined up on a sill or a balcony ledge, or seen close-up, the color and diversity of a single plant are on display, and Abusal’s artistry is in full bloom.